Gran Turismo World Series

-The Gran Turismo World Series (also referred to as the GTWS) is a series of professional Gran Turismo world championship esports tournaments, managed directly by Japanese game development studio Polyphony Digital.
-The championship contains two series that are held concurrently throughout the year: the Nations Cup (entrants from their respective countries will represent them), the Manufacturer Series (entrants will race for and represent their chosen manufacturer).
-The series uses Polyphony Digital's latest racing video game Gran Turismo 7.
+The Gran Turismo World Series (GTWS) is a global sim racing esports tournament series organised by video game developer Polyphony Digital.
+It consists of two series that are held concurrently throughout the year; the Nations Cup (entrants from their respective countries will represent them) and the Manufacturers Cup (entrants will race for and represent their chosen manufacturer), with players earning points towards qualifying for LAN midseason tournaments known as World Tours, culminating in the annual championship event known as the World Finals.
+The series uses Polyphony Digital's latest game, Gran Turismo 7.

-Through 2018 to 2021, the Gran Turismo World Series was previously sanctioned by the Fédération Internationale de l'Automobile.
-Polyphony Digital's partnership with the FIA is currently on hiatus.
+From 2018 to 2021, the Gran Turismo World Series was previously sanctioned by the Fédération Internationale de l'Automobile.
+Polyphony Digital's partnership with the FIA was later exclusive to the Olympic Esports Series, which lasted only one year.
+The series has served as a basis of starting a career in esports before entering real-world motorsport.